maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<maxRequestSize>`*number*`</maxRequestSize>`

   This directive limits the size of the request.
 After *number* Bytes the connection is just closed.
-This prevents denial-of-service-attacks through long requests.
+This prevents denial of service attacks through long requests.
 Every request is read into memory, so it must fit into it.
-  Bear in mind, that if you use file-upload-fields a request might be larger than just a few bytes.
+  Bear in mind, that if you use file upload fields a request might be larger than just a few bytes.

   The value defaults to 0, which means, that there is no limit at all.